SpreadsheetDataReader reads data from Excel spreadsheets (XLS or XLSX files).

 To use explicit mapping, go to Selected cells and fill in Field name or index with the target field.

 If a cell is not mapped yet, you might need to switch Mapping mode to Explicit, first.
 You can also explicitly map a cell to a field by dragging the field from metadata viewer onto the cell.
 Opposite direction also works (dragging a cell to a field), but you have to first click the cell to select it, because only selected cell can be dragged.
 Note that you can drag-and-drop more fields/cells at once.

 In auto mapping, the first spreadsheet row is whole mapped by name with data offset equal to 1.

 The auto mapping is used, if you leave all the Mapping component property completely blank.

-Another type of auto mapping is created when you map no cell in the mapping editor, but confirm the mapping by clicking OK button.
-Then, only basic mapping properties will be stored in the Mapping attribute.
-This way you can change default Rows per record or Data offset used by the basic implicit mapping mentioned above (if default offset is set to 0, mapping by name is used instead of mapping by name).
+Another type of auto mapping is created when you map no cell in the mapping editor, but confirm the mapping by clicking the OK button.
+Then only basic mapping properties will be stored in the Mapping attribute.
+This way, you can change default Rows per record or Data offset used by the basic implicit mapping mentioned above (if default offset is set to 0, mapping by name is used instead of mapping by name).

 Alternatively, by switching the reading Orientation property, the first column gets implicitly mapped instead of the first row.

 Orange cells are called leading cells and they form the header.
 They are a place where a number of mapping settings can be made, see Advanced mapping options.

 Yellow cells indicate the beginning of the first record.